metamorph-inc/openmeta-rocket/README.md

 ### PETs included in openmeta-rocket
+#### OR_PET
+This PET was designed to test multiple unique rocket configurations in one PET.
+Its test bench includes 972 unique discrete rocket configurations to pick from, and its Parameter Study Driver covers a range of the rocket design's continuous variables.
+It exports several key simulation results and images of the rocket’s trajectory and thrust curve for each run.

+#### OR_PET_Fast
+This PET is functionally equivalent to OR_PET, but does not save images of the rocket's trajectory and thrust curve.
+As a result, it completes each run much faster, making this PET ideal for testing a large design space.

+#### OR_PET_2ndIter
+This PET is functionally equivalent to OR_PET_Fast, but its design space is specialized for the 2nd iteration of testing described in our [blog post](https://www.metamorphsoftware.com/blog/).
+(Its Test Bench is constrained to only the 256 discrete configurations that passed the first iteration of testing.)

+#### Full_Mission_PET
+This PET was designed to test a single rocket configuration over a range of launch conditions.
+Its inputs allow you to test the effect of parameters such as wind speed, launch altitude, and the launch rod length on your rocket design.
+Like OR_PET, it exports several key simulation results and images of the rocket’s trajectory and thrust curve for each run.

+#### Full_Mission_PET_Fast
+This PET is functionally equivalent to Full_Mission_PET, but does not save images of the rocket's trajectory and thrust curve.
+As a result, it completes each run much faster, making this PET ideal for testing a large design space.

 ### Python Component Scripts
 All the Python component scripts used to build the openmeta-rocket PETs are located